etijskens/wetppr/docs/evaluation.md

 ...
 ```

-a template is used to create a Python project with directories for tests and documentation, a local git repository and a remote GitHub repository.
-On top of that you can add python sub-modules, binary extension modules built from C++ or Modern Fortran source, CLIs and CLIs with subcommands.
-All files created are committed and pushed to the remote GitHub repository.
+a set of templates is used to create a Python project `foo` with directories for tests and documentation, a local git repository and a remote GitHub repository `https://github.com/<your-github-username>/foo`.
+On top of that you can add

+- Python sub-modules,

+- binary extension modules built from C++ or Modern Fortran source,

+- CLIs and CLIs with subcommands.

+All files created are automatically committed and pushed to the remote GitHub repository.
 After this, the [Git workflow][git-workflow] above can be applied easily.

+Wiptools is suitable for small projects but scales very well to large projects.

 ### Learning by doing